lucciffer/Basic-Networks-And-Architectures/Convolutional-Autoencoder on CIFAR10/README.md

   <img src="decoded95.png">
 </p>

+## Quality Metrics
+The most traditional estimator is mean-square error (MSE).
+MSE measures the average squared difference between the estimated values (predicted values) and the actual value (ground truth).

 ### Peak-Signal-to-Noise Ratio(PSNR)
 The term peak signal-to-noise ratio (PSNR) is an expression for the ratio between the maximum possible value (power) of a signal and the power of distorting noise that affects the quality of its representation.
 Because many signals have a very wide dynamic range, (ratio between the largest and smallest possible values of a changeable quantity) the PSNR is usually expressed in terms of the logarithmic decibel scale.
 PSNR is given as:
 <p align="center">
   <img src="assets/psnr.png">
 </p>

 **PSNR for the designed Convolutional Autoencoder was 35.94dB**